systemd/mkosi/mkosi.md

   specify `copy-git-more`, it is the same as `copy-git-cached`, except it also includes the `.git/` directory.

+`--source-file-transfer-final=`

+: Same as `--source-file-transfer` but for the final image instead of the build image.
+Takes the same values as `--source-file-transfer` except `mount`.
+By default, sources are not copied into the final image.

 `--with-network`

 : Enables network connectivity while the build script `mkosi.build` is